 Hackers and creators of viruses exploit known vulnerabilities in software that is not up to date.
 Typically, an attacker will scan the Internet to detect systems displaying known vulnerabilities, drilling down on these subsequently.

 By following the guidelines below, you will have a system with a minimal level of vulnerability:

-- Ensure that all software on your computer is up-to-date by using the computer’s update functionality.
-In particular your operating system and your browsers should be prioritized (MS Windows Update or Software Update on Mac OS).
+- Ensure that all software on your computer is up to date by using the computer’s update functionality.
+In particular, your operating system and your browsers should be prioritised (MS Windows Update or Software Update on Mac OS).

 - Use antivirus software to protect against malware.
 Make certain to have the update functionality enabled.

 Is someone else trading in your name?

 It is a common human tendency to re-use passwords across different accounts (e.g. webmail, social networking site, as well as the Saxo Group account).
 Learn why this is poses a serious threat and how you can make unique and secure passwords… If someone has access to your user account details, they will be able to perform transactions in your name.

 A common tendency is to reuse passwords on different sites in order to minimise the number of passwords that we have to remember.
 If you are reusing your SaxoTrader password on less secure sites that are compromised by an attacker, the attacker will be able to gain access to your account and perform transactions in your name.

 By following the guidelines below, you minimise the risk of your password being stolen:

 - Use different passwords on different sites.